 Safe Ways to Stay Hydrated While Traveling

-You can stay hydrated abroad without risking illness by following simple rules.
+Travelers can stay hydrated abroad without risking illness by following simple rules.

 - Choose Bottled or Treated Water: Use sealed bottled water for drinking and brushing teeth if tap water safety is unclear.
-Check that seals are intact before opening.
+Check that seals are intact before opening

-- Use Water Purification Tools: Travel water filters, purification tablets, or UV devices can make tap water safer when bottled water is limited.
+- Use Water Purification Tools: Travel water filters, purification tablets, or UV devices can make tap water safer when bottled water is limited

 - Be Careful with Ice: Ice may be made from untreated water.
-When unsure, choose drinks without ice.
+When unsure, choose drinks without ice

-- Drink Hot Beverages: Hot tea or coffee made with boiled water is often safer in regions with water concerns.
+- Drink Hot Beverages: Hot tea or coffee made with boiled water is often safer in regions with water concerns

 Signs You May Be Dehydrated While Traveling